Red-Hat-EMEA-Portflio-SSA/bcl_ee/README.md

 # here are the steps to

 Set the version in a variable to allow cut and past in the following
+Convention:
+   use a "n" behind your version number to emphasis it is has NO vsan modules included. use "vsan" behind your version number to emphasis it is has vsan modules included.

  ```
  export eev=15
  ```